Hengle/blender-ue1export/FORMAT.md

 * Number of Frames (uint16_t): total count of frames in the anivfile
 * Frame Size (uint16_t): size of one frame in bytes.
-Can be used to determine vertex format (either standard, where framesize = numverts*4, or deus ex, where framesize = numverts*8)
+Can be used to determine vertex format (either standard, where framesize = numverts × 4, or deus ex, where framesize = numverts × 8)

 #### Animation Frame (variable size)